-Recording into a Vuser script
+Recording a Vuser script

-The next step in creating user emulation is recording the events performed by a real user.
-In the previous section, you created an empty Web Vuser script.
-Now you can begin to record events directly into the script.
-In this section, you will track the events while a travel agent reserves a flight from Denver to Los Angeles and then checks the flight itinerary.
+The next step in developing the Vuser script is to record the actions performed by a real user.
+In the previous section, you created an empty Web - HTTP/HTML Vuser script.
+Now you can begin to record actions directly into the script.
+In this section, you will track the actions that a travel agent performs to reserve a flight from Denver to Los Angeles, and check the flight itinerary.